iWebbIO/obsidian-decentralized/README.md

 ## 🤝 Contributing

 Contributions, bug reports, and feature requests are welcome!
-Please feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/iWebbIO/obsidian-decentralized).
+Please feel free to open an issue or submit a pull request.

 ## 📜 License